Tractatus de Herbis: Padua and Lombardy picture books

-The Egerton manuscript, the earliest version and acquired by the British Museum in 1839, is incomplete.
 The Sloane manuscript is a volume with 109 folios of large parchment, (365 mm x 265 mm) It is illustrated with nearly 500 polychrome representations of plants, animals and minerals, which were all used as primary materials to produce drugs.
 These illustrations also include some people (ff.
 2r, 44v, 98v), a mummy (f.
 62r), animals’ parts (antlers, for example, on f.
 34v), and manufactured by-products (wax, f.
 30r).
 Though this manuscript lacks a signature, colophon, or any indication of its provenance or date, it has traditionally been considered to be of North Italian origin, most likely from the Lombardy region from about 1440 judging from its Gothic-style script.
 Later, it belonged to the Marquis of Magny, Nicolas-Joseph Foucault (1643-1721), then to the English collector Hans Sloane (1660-1753), before it became part of the collections of the British Museum in 1839.

 Reproductions

 In 2002 the Folio Society reproduced the Tractatus de Herbis in a numbered limited edition of 1000, accompanied by a commentary volume written by Minta Collins with list of plants compiled by Sandra Raphael.
 In 2011 the Spanish publishing house M. Moleiro Editor produced a facsimile edition of the Tractatus de Herbis.
 This edition limited to 987 copies comes with a companion volume by Historian of Science and Medicine Alain Touwaide of the Institute for the Preservation of Medical Traditions and the (Smithsonian Institution).